 |Limited budget||Reduce budget.
 There is relatively little that can’t be tested for £1000.|

 |Fixed time||Fixed time rather than fixed scope mindset i.e. “what can I get shipped in the next 2 weeks?”|

 |Soft launch||No grandiose launching, shouting or celebrating yet.|

 To summarise, whether it’s called agile, lean, experimentation or something else, this iterative and incremental approach to work is here to stay.
 In today’s world big wins do not come from big swings, big wins come from lots of swings.

-The single best way to increase growth is to increase the rate and the quality of the experiments you and your team run.
+Therefore the single best way to increase growth is to increase the rate and the quality of the tests you and your team run.